Unit of Molecular Toxicology

-Inflammation research focuses on mechanisms of clearance of apoptotic cells (programmed cell clearance) and implications for the resolution of inflammation.
-We are also strongly engaged in research on congenital and acquired neutropenia and its underlying molecular mechanisms.
+The inflammation research focuses on mechanisms of clearance of apoptotic cells (programmed cell clearance) and implications for the resolution of inflammation.

-The nanotoxicological research focuses on the elucidation of mechanisms underlying toxicity of novel nanomaterials including carbon nanotubes and graphene as well as nanomaterials with potential biomedical applications, with a particular focus on hazardous effects on the immune system as well as on genotoxicity of nanomaterials and on potential endocrine disrupting effects.
+Our nanotoxicological research focuses on the elucidation of mechanisms underlying toxicity of engineered nanomaterials and 2D materials including graphene, with a particular focus on hazardous effects on the immune system.

-Our research has a strong international dimension, with numerous international collaborations and participation in international research consortia funded by the European Commission through the Seventh Framework Program as well as the EU Flagship Project, GRAPHENE.
+Our research has a strong international dimension, with participation in international research consortia funded by the European Commission (including the 10-year GRAPHENE Flagship project) as well as the national MISTRA Environmental Nanosafety consortium.

 - Swedish Research Council

 - Swedish Cancer Foundation

 - European Commission (Horizon 2020, Future Emerging Technologies/FET)